Tyler Brûlé Keynote Speaker

 Tyler left Wallpaper in 2002 and now runs Winkreative, a design agency he founded in 1998.
 He is also founder editor-in chief of Monocle magazine, which he launched in 2007, briefing on global affairs, business, culture and design.
 In 2011, Brûlé was named Ad Age’s “Editor of the Year”, an unprecedented award for an international editor.

-He is a columnist for the Financial Times, and has also written for the International Herald Tribune (where he wrote a weekly column on urbanism and global navigation between 2007-08), The New York Times, and Neue Zürcher Zeitung am Sonntag.
-His “Fast Lane” column – written for the weekend edition of the Financial Times – covers his observations on travel, international design trends and high-end consumer goods.
+He has been a columnist for the Financial Times, the International Herald Tribune (where he wrote a weekly column on urbanism and global navigation between 2007-08), The New York Times, and Neue Zürcher Zeitung am Sonntag.
+His “Fast Lane” column – written for the weekend edition of the Financial Times – covered his observations on travel, international design trends and high-end consumer goods.